Cyan4973/xxHash/tests/collisions/README.md

 #### Some advises on how to setup a collisions test

-The test is primarily driven by the amount of RAM available.
+Most tests are primarily driven by the amount of RAM available.
 Here's a method to decide the size of the test.

 Presuming that RAM budget is not plentiful, for this example 32 GB,